andOlga/umineko-catbox-english/CONTRIBUTING.md

 - `@{text@}` displays "text" in bold.
 - `@[text@]` displays "text" instantly, regardless of the user's text speed setting.
 - `@btop text.@<bottom text@>` causes [furigana](https://en.wikipedia.org/wiki/Ruby_character) to render, with "bottom text" being the main, large text at the bottom, and "top text" being the smaller, informative text at the top.
 This is used mainly for pronounciation guides.
 Note that "top text", annoyingly, may not include any other tags or the `.` character.
-- `@u229.` renders as `å`.
-This allows to, theoretically, render arbitrary Unicode characters via their decimal code, but you will need to generate new `.fnt` files and manifests for this to actually work, since the default font only supports English and Japanese.
-Place the fonts themselves into `romfs`, and the manifests into a `font_manifests` folder in the root of the project.
-The `repack` folder contains the relevant tools and documentation for generating these.
-Don't use these unless you are translating the script to another language.
 - `@|` runs an external piece of code.
 This can do virtually anything, but is generally used for sound effect playback or mid-line sprite changes.
 This code is defined outside of the line itself, and it's not currently known how to change it.
 Because of this, it's very important to keep the amount and placement of `@|` tags the same between translated and original lines, as modifying these can break the whole game.
 - `@y` waits for the code that was launched by `@|` to finish executing.
 It almost always directly follows `@|`, and just like the above, its placement should not be modified from the original line.